National Bank of Georgia Money Museum

-The National Bank of Georgia established Money Museum on the 10th anniversary of national independence of Georgia in 2001.
-Besides caring political and economic importance, money can be viewed as an artwork and the basis of statehood, symbolizing the unity, power and rank of the country.
-The museum houses materials describing the history of money from 6th c. up to 20th c including: Colchian tetri, Alexander the Great stater, antique coins, Sasanian drahmas, Arab dirhems, coins of Georgian kings and Queens Demetre I, Giorgi III, Tamar, Lasha-Giorgi, Rusudan, as well as Venetian ducat, Turkish altun, Iranian abazi, Austrian and Polish tallers and of course contemporary money of various countries.
+Money museum houses materials telling the history of money from the 6th c. up to the 20th c. including: Colchian tetri, Alexander the Great stater, antique coins, Sasanian drahmas, Arab dirhems, coins of Georgian kings and Queens Demetre I, Giorgi III, Tamar, Lasha-Giorgi, Rusudan, as well as Venetian ducat, Turkish altun, Iranian abazi, Austrian and Polish tallers and, of course, contemporary money of various countries.

 Working hours: Thursday to Monday, 09:30 a.m. - 16:30 p.m.